 Assassin's Creed Odyssey playing on Nintendo Switch

 Like with Odyssey and Control, these features would allow Assassin’s Creed Valhalla to easily be playable on the Switch, despite the console being incapable of natively running the game.
-If there is a cloud-based Assassin’s Creed Valhalla port, it might even be closer to next-gen in quality than Xbox One and PS4.
+A cloud-based Assassin’s Creed Valhalla port might even be closer to next-gen in quality than Xbox One and PS4.

 Although this hasn’t been officially announced, the possibility of Assassin’s Creed Valhalla landing on Switch is further bolstered by the games rumored to be in the pipeline for Nintendo’s cloud gaming.
 Resident Evil 3: cloud version was data-mined from the Control cloud edition.
 This shows that companies like Capcom, who previously tested the cloud system in Japan, are still in the running for global releases.
 This might even be true for companies like Ubisoft.

 Has Assassin’s Creed: Valhalla been released on Nintendo Switch yet?